-

 [A version of this item appears in: Dementia: the Latest Evidence Newsletter (RWHT), Volume 2 Issue 12, July 2012].
 Summary Innovative work to improve hospital care for patients with dementia has resulted in the Royal Wolverhampton Hospitals NHS Trust (RWHT) … Continue reading

-Posted in Acute Hospitals, For Doctors (mostly), For Nurses and Therapists (mostly), Local Interest, Management of Condition, Models of Dementia Care, National, New Cross Dementia Project, New Cross Hospital, NHS, Non-Pharmacological Treatments, Quick Insights, RCN, Royal Wolverhampton Hospitals Trust, Standards, Universal Interest, Wolverhampton
+Posted in Acute Hospitals, For Doctors (mostly), For Nurses and Therapists (mostly), Local Interest, Management of Condition, Models of Dementia Care, National, New Cross Dementia Project, New Cross Hospital, NHS, Non-Pharmacological Treatments, Quick Insights, RCN, Royal Wolverhampton NHS Trust, Standards, Universal Interest, Wolverhampton

 Tagged Acute Medical Ward for Dementia, Caring for People with Dementia on Hospital Wards, Dementia Ward, Health Service Journal (HSJ), New Cross Hospital Dementia Care Bundle, New Cross Hospital Dementia Ward, Patient Safety Awards 2012, Physical Illness and Dementia Ward, Purpose-Designed Dementia Ward, RWNHST